the-t-in-rtf/fluid-json-schema/docs/schemaValidationMiddleware.md

           "": "body"
       }

-See `gpii.schema.middleware.handlesGetMethod` below for an example of working with query data.
+See `gpii.schema.validationMiddleware.handlesGetMethod` below for an example of working with query data.

 ### Invokers